What is SOSA

 SOSA as an Innovation Enabler

-Once the SOSA Standard has been released, it will provide embedded systems designers with the ability to rapidly create new systems, and to upgrade existing systems in a fraction of the time currently required.
+The SOSA Standard will provide embedded systems designers with the ability to rapidly create new systems, and to upgrade existing systems in a fraction of the time currently required.
 If, as expected, the new standard provides true plug-in card compatibility, it will promote new innovation as system designers will have the ability to plug in modules with new capabilities, confident that the entire system will continue to work without major redesign to accommodate the new module.

 For more information about SOSA see https://www.opengroup.org/sosa.